The history of Rochebonne

 Adele Herve moved in along with her daughter and son-in-law, Marie and Christian Roye, and their three children.
 They re-named themselves Roye de Rochebonne.
 They occupied the middle floor, the top floor never having been finished.
 With them they had six or seven servants: a couple of maids, a scullery maid, a manservant and a few stable boys.
 The household servants would have slept at the hearth in the kitchen.
 The fields were worked by the villagers; in the village archives are a great number of references, spanning two hundred years, referring to the workers of Rochebonne, sometimes called simply Roche.

 Adele died in 1851 and the property passed to her son-in-law, Christian Roye.
 The Roye family remained the owners of the property till the present English owners, the Broughtons, bought it in 1995.
-This was at a time when inexpensive property was being snapped up by the British and it has to be recognised that the British did, in many ways, save a lot of our old buildings all over the country.

 Country life continued peacefully at Rochebonne, with only the slightest interruption during World War 1, till 1933 when Sebastien Roye, grandson of Christian, died and left the property to his sons, Charles and Ludovic.
 The two brothers (the de Rochebonne appendage to their name seems to have been discontinued at around this time) did not get on and they promptly split the house in to a pair of semis.
 The garden was divided in to two, and most of the land was sold off.
 The existing front door served Ludovic, who owned the eastern half of the house, comprising the front of the hall, (where a 1930 staircase went through what is now the mezzanine), the living room and the rooms over it.